-Common Kestrel (Falco t. tinnunculus) is a widespread and common paleartic migrant from October to March.
+Common Kestrel (Falco t. tinnunculus) is a widespread and common palearctic migrant from October to March.
 The preferred habitat is open bushland even semi arid regions.
-Male on the left, female on the right.
-Photos Lorenzo Barelli and Elvira Wolfer
+Male on the left by Lorenzo Barelli, female on the right.

 Common Kestrel (Falco tinnunculus rufescens) is a resident and breeds in and around the Great Rift Valley at rocky hills or cliffs.
 Photo by Jacques Pitteloud in Naivasha